 Do you want to receive top-notch technical training and become part of a Christian community?
-Dordt is one of the few places where you can spend two years on the campus of a Christian comprehensive college while you prepare for a career as an administrative assistant.
+Dordt is one of the few places where you can spend two years on the campus of a Christian comprehensive university, while you prepare for a career as an administrative assistant.
 You will make friendships that may last a lifetime and gain a new sense of God’s calling in your life.

 With opportunities for internships as well as core courses in English, history, theology, and communication, you won't just develop specific job skills.
 You'll learn how to think critically, how to understand issues, and how to articulate your values.

-And administrative assistant degree from Dordt will teach you to be a confident and capable employee.
+An administrative assistant degree from Dordt will teach you to be a confident and capable employee.
 Employers look for intelligent and responsible problem solvers with good computer skills who are able to take initiative in their work—and our graduates have those qualities.

 The associate of arts degree in administrative assistance is a two-year program that will prepare you for a career in professional settings such as legal, educational, and accounting offices.
 Banks, insurance agencies, and almost any type of business that needs office support personnel also employ our graduates.